apacheli/whirlybird/readme.md

 ## Install

-Install using Bun v1.1.15 (recommended):
+Using Bun v1.1.15 (recommended):

 ```sh
 $ bun install https://github.com/apacheli/whirlybird
 ```

-Install using Deno:
+Using Deno v1.44.4:

 ```js
 import * as whirlybird from "https://github.com/apacheli/whirlybird/raw/dev/core/lib.js";
 ```

-Install with Node.js:
+Using Node.js v22.3.0:

 ```sh
 $ npm i https://github.com/apacheli/whirlybird
 ```

 > [!TIP]
-> You can install `ws` and `node-fetch` if you use an older version of Node.js.
+> You can install `ws` and `node-fetch` on older versions of Node.js.
+I do not recommend this approach.
-> This is not recommended.

 ## Example